A walking tour along a continuous route in central Japan.

 FROM TOKYO’S NARITA AIRPORT (NRT)

-From Tokyo’s Narita International Airport, Narita Express trains depart to Tokyo Station, where shinkansen bullet trains then depart for Nagoya.
+From Tokyo’s Narita International Airport, Narita Express (N'EX) trains depart to Tokyo Station, where shinkansen bullet trains then depart for Nagoya.
 The journey takes approximately 3 hours.

 The pre-tour pack includes detailed instructions, including a map, for travel to the accommodation at the start of the tour.